haskelluz/haskell-for-rustaceans/haskell-for-rustaceans/src/ch01-01-tooling.md

 stumbled upon another Haskell package manger: `stack`.
 You might be wondering why did we chose `cabal-install` over `stack`.
 The answer is simple: `cabal-install` is arguably simpler.
 It doesn't try to manage GHC or any other tooling for you like `stack` does.
 There can be held a whole debate on to which one to choose.
 So we won't dwell on the topic.
-The main thing you **need** no know is: both of them use the same library under the hood anyways. `cabal` is a library that is used by both of the aforementioned package managers.
-We recommend using `cabal`.
+The main thing you **need** no know is: both of them use the same library under the hood anyways. `Cabal` is a library that is used by both of the aforementioned package managers.
+We recommend using `cabal-install`.

 Also, note that `cabal-install` provides the `cabal` executable.
 Hence, `cabal-install` is sometimes referred to as `cabal` for the sake of simplicity.
-We'll consistently use `cabal-install` to refer to the package and `cabal` for the library to avoid ambiguity.
+We'll consistently use `cabal-install` to refer to the package and `Cabal` for the library to avoid ambiguity.
 But be aware that in other sources or discussions, you might encounter `cabal` being used to mean either the library or the executable.